Friedrich Guggenberger: Escapes

 Guggenberger met with four other U-boat commanders and on 12 February 1944 they escaped from the camp.
 Guggenberger travelled with August Maus, but they were recaptured in Tucson, Arizona.
 Guggenberger was part of the Great Papago Escape, a larger breakout of 25 POWs on the night of 23–24 December 1944.
 This time he travelled with Jürgen Quaet-Faslem and managed to make it to within 16 km (10 miles) of the Mexican border before they were recaptured on 6 January 1945.
-After these escapades, Guggenberger was transferred to Camp Shanks, New York in February, 1946, and was then repatriated to Germany.
+After these escapades, Guggenberger was transferred to Camp Shanks, New York in February, 1946, and was then repatriated to occupied Germany.
 He was held in a compound in the British zone, near Münster, before being released in August 1946.

 Postwar and personal life

 Flottillenadmiral Guggenberger (wearing a white cap, 2nd person on the right of the coffin) at Adenauer's funeral.

 On 16 November 1940 Guggenberger married Lieselotte Fischer.
 The marriage produced four children.
 Guggenberger became an architect, before rejoining the navy, by now the Bundesmarine in 1956.
 From 5 August 1958 to 25 June 1959, he studied at the Naval War College in Newport, Rhode Island, and rose to the rank of Konteradmiral.
 When Konrad Adenauer, the former Chancellor of Germany, died on 19 April 1967, Guggenberger was chosen for the military honor guard on 25 April.

 He became the Deputy Chief of Staff in the NATO command AFNORTH, and served there for four years.
 He retired in October 1972.
 In his last years, Guggenberger suffered from Alzheimer's disease.
 On 13 May 1988 he left his home for a stroll in the forest and never returned.
 His body was found two years later.